What is multichannel selling?

 Poor cross-channel coordination

 Currently, retailer supply chains are optimised for stores, with online channels treated as an add-on.
 Each channel is managed separately to the others, leading to poor cross-channel coordination across channel-specific inventory and order fulfilment processes.
 This results in more frequent out-of-stock situations and stock markdowns.

 Retailers typically stock a wide range of things to cater to their customers’ demand for choice.
 Stocking more products creates new capacity and cost challenges such as incurring extra expenses for picking additional online orders, requiring additional warehouse space and manpower in peak season.

 How does a B2C eCommerce strategy benefit your business?

 The internet is changing the way customers learn about products, select and purchase products.
 In fact, 56% of in-store purchases are influenced by digital commerce.
-If businesses don’t offer an eCommerce option, they could be losing half of their potential revenue.
+If businesses don’t offer an online channel for their consumers, they could be losing half of their potential revenue.
 Here are some ways a business can benefit from having an excellent eCommerce strategy.